siran/writing/books/A New Arithmetic/A New Arithmetic - 001 Ultrareal Numbers.md

 **There are no negative ultrareals.**

 This does not mean a square-value can never carry a minus sign.
-It means a minus-signed square-value is not produced by a real inner value:
+It means a minus-signed square-value is not produced by a real inner state:

 $$
 (iu)^2 = -u^2